Runway Crosswind Component Calculator

 - Headwind component

-- The along-runway part of the wind blowing against the aircraft's direction of travel.
+- The along-runway part of the wind opposing the direction of takeoff or landing.

 - Tailwind component

-- The along-runway part of the wind blowing in the same direction as takeoff or landing travel.
+- The along-runway part of the wind pushing in the direction of takeoff or landing.

 - Magnetic variation

-- The local difference between true north and magnetic north, used when converting true wind to magnetic reference.
+- The local angle between true north and magnetic north, used when converting true wind to magnetic reference.

 - Review profile

-- A planning threshold applied to the entered limit for conservative, training, wet, or contaminated runway review.
+- A planning factor applied to the entered crosswind limit for conservative, training, wet, or contaminated runway review.